 For standard efficiency and productivity our experience tells us that a minimum of 100 psi is needed coming out at the nozzle.
-Each drop of 1 psi causes a 5% drop in productivity.
+Each drop of 1 psi causes a corresponding drop of 1.5% in blasting speed.
 Many blasters read the compressor gauge and believe that to be their actual blasting pressure; which is totally false in nearly every single case we’ve examined.

 The Proper Way To Test Your Blast Pressure

 With a BlastOne Pressure Gauge Kit, you can simply measure your blasting pressure.
 While the abrasive flow is open follow these 3 simple steps: